 – I shouted: ‘It’s in!
 It’s in!
 The first review!’
 I clicked the link and saw a score of 10/10.
 The whole studio burst into screams as we literally jumped out of our seats and began hugging each other.
 It was a wonderful moment: we had been aware of latent bugs in the code – and yet the reviewers saw something more than just a game.
 This was the pinnacle of achievement for everyone working at CD PROJEKT RED: to create something unique, something that transcends gaming – says Konrad Tomaszkiewicz, Game Director of The Witcher 3: Wild Hunt.

-In the first six week following release (i.e. by 30 June 2015), 6,014,576 copies of The Witcher 3: Wild Hunt had been purchased globally.
-By the end of 2015 the game had received over 300 awards and accolades, including five prestigious Golden Joystick awards and two trophies at The Games Awards 2015.
+In the first six weeks following release (i.e. by June 30th, 2015), 6,014,576 copies of The Witcher 3: Wild Hunt had been purchased globally.
+By the end of 2015 the game had received over 300 awards and accolades, including five prestigious Golden Joystick awards and two trophies at The Game Awards 2015.
 In addition, CD PROJEKT RED was named 2015 Developer of the Year.

 GOG GALAXY – a new technology by GOG.COM

-Hearts of Stone – first DLC pack for The Witcher 3
+Hearts of Stone – first expansion for The Witcher 3 becomes available

-On 13 October CD PROJEKT released its first-ever DLC pack.
-Two weeks following release Hearts of Stone had an average Metacritic score of 90, ranking among the best game expansions ever published.
+Two weeks following release, Hearts of Stone held an average Metacritic score of 90, ranking among the best game expansions ever published.

 Launch of Blood and Wine and the announcement of GWENT: The Witcher Card Game